dhu2022-dev/jpmc-swe-task1/README.md

 This project was part of JPMorgan Chase's Software Engineering Job Simulation on Forage.
 The task simulates a basic trading system by generating mock market data and serving bid/ask quotes for two fictional stocks.

-The original goal of this task was to:

-- Set up a development environment.
-- Interface with a live data feed simulator.
-- Understand how traders can use data to identify under/over-valued stocks.

-I completed this project early in my learning journey and have since revisited the code to clean it up, modernize the structure, and improve usability.

 ---

 ## 💡 Project Overview